cwinters8/fitness-scheduler/README.md

 - Make sure scheduler fires reminders at the correct time when the reminder is not in the past
 - Deploy to Amazon ECS or DigitalOcean App Platform
 - Document available endpoints
+- Endpoint for querying the status of reminders